dflock/duncanlock.net/content/posts/tech/the-better-figures-images-pelican-plugin-now-supports-figure-numbering.rst

 .. note:: Automatic Figure numbering is new and isn't upstream yet - check out the ``figure_numbers`` branch from my git repo, `here <https://github.com/dflock/pelican-plugins/tree/figure_numbers>`_ if you want to use it.

     While we're on that subject, this plugin `does work with Pelican 3.3 <{filename}/posts/tech/how-i-upgraded-this-website-to-pelican-33.rst>`_, but that's not upstream yet either - the ``figure_numbers`` branch includes those fixes too.

+    I'm trying to get this upstream soonest - and will update here when done.

 The results look like this